Kajal-Yadav31/SocialChatApp/README.md

    - Users can create posts by selecting pictures from Flickr.com.
    - Utilized Beautiful Soup in Python to fetch photos from Flickr.
    - Users can add captions and specify categories for their posts to organize content effectively.
+   - Users can delete and edit his/her post.

 4. **Social Interaction:**
-   - Implemented features for users to like, comment on, and reply to specific posts.
+   - Implemented features for users to like, comment on, and reply to specific posts .
    - Encourages social engagement and interaction among users within the platform.

 5. **Chatting Inbox:**